-Ready to start a blog this year?
+Ready to start a blog?
 Here are 5 steps to get you online today…

 First up is figuring out is what content you’re going to be discussing.
 Identify content pillars – what 3-5 themes or topics are you focusing on?
 These should align with the pain points of your ideal audience and your interests or expertise.